linuxdeepin/deepin-wallpapers-nonfree/README.md

 ## License

-All the source code reside in this repository are licensed under GPLv3.
+All the source code reside in this repository are licensed under CC BY-NC-ND 4.0.

-Photographs are licensed under 3 different licenses:
+Photographs are licensed under licenses:

-1. CC-BY-NC 3.0 for photographs in the deepin directory.
-2. CC-BY-SA 3.0 for photographs in the deepin-community directory.
-3. Photographs in the deepin-private directory are not permitted to use without authorization.
+1. Photographs in the deepin-private directory are not permitted to use without authorization.